mpppk/messagen/readme.md

 ### Definition

-You can specify messagen functions like constraints, aliases, and others by create definition struct.
+You can use messagen features like constraints, aliases, and others by create definition struct.

 ```go
 aliases := map[string]*Alias{